SFDO-Tooling/CumulusCI/docs/cumulusci_flow.md

 These values can be changed to match naming conventions used by your own project.

+(auto-merging)=

 ## Auto Merging

 CumulusCI Flow helps to keep large diffs and merge conflicts from being the norm.
-CumulusCI\'s auto-merge functionality helps teams:
+CumulusCI's auto-merge functionality helps teams:

 -   Keep feature branches up-to-date with the `main` branch (main to feature merges)